-All disabled persons requesting disability related modifications for accommodations including auxiliary aids or service may make such a request to ensure full participation in a MCRPD public meeting.
-Such a request should be made to Carly Wells, Interim

-District Administrator, 300 South Lincoln St., Fort Bragg, CA 95437.
+All disabled persons requesting disability related modifications for accommodations including auxiliary aids or service may make such a request in order to ensure full participation in a MCRPD public meeting.
+Such a request should be made to Carly Wells, Interim District Administrator, 300 South Lincoln St., Fort Bragg, CA 95437.

-PLEASE NOTE: District agendas are posted at least 72 hours in advance of Regular Board of Director's meetings at the District Office, C. V. Starr Community Center, 300 South Lincoln Street, Fort Bragg, California and at mendocoastrec.org.
-District agendas are emailed to individuals upon request at least 72 hours in advance of regular meetings.
+PLEASE NOTE: At least 48 hours in advance of standing committee meetings, agendas are posted at the District Office, C. V. Starr Community Center, 300 South Lincoln Street, Fort Bragg, California and at mendocoastrec.org; and emailed to individuals upon request and to the Fort Bragg Advocate and Mendocino Beacon.